smastrom/vue-use-active-scroll/README.md

 Highlighting sidebar links using the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) may have various drawbacks:

-- Scrolling speed may affects active target accuracy
+- Scrolling speed affects active target accuracy
-- Once scrolled to the bottom, some links may never be highlighted if previous targets are entirely visible (unreachable targets).
+- Once scrolled to bottom, some links may never be highlighted if previous targets are entirely visible (unreachable targets).
 - Clicking on such links highlights different links (or does nothing).
-- When accessing/refreshing the page, the active link may not reflect the one in the the URL.
+- When accessing/refreshing the page, the active target may not reflect the one in the the URL.

 ---

-:bulb: Vue TOC Highlight is a **Vue 3 composable** that automatically overcomes such drawbacks and surgically returns accurate **reactive data** of the current active target.
+:bulb: Vue Reactive TOC is a **Vue 3 composable** that automatically overcomes such drawbacks and surgically returns accurate **reactive data** of the current active target.

 ---

 ### Features

 - Zero dependencies, 1.5KB gzipped.
-- Automatic jump to last target on bottom reached regardless of previous sections visibility
+- Jump to last target on bottom reached regardless of previous targets visibility
+- onMount URL hash priority regardless of previous targets visibility
-- Manually set unreachable targets with `setUnreachable`
+- Safely set unreachable targets with `setUnreachable`
+- Total control on the output as it doesn't touch your DOM
 - Automatic update on window resize
-- Total control on the output as it doesn't touch your DOM
 - Scroll-behavior agnostic

 ### Limitations

-Vue TOC Highlight doesn't work with scrolling containers different than the window.
+Vue Reactive TOC doesn't work with scrolling containers different than the window.
 PRs are welcome to extend support to them.

 <br />